single-spa/import-map-overrides/README.md

 <img src="https://drive.google.com/uc?id=1cOpCP-Gfsn_sX9AuIft7UvbMHi5Z1KVm">

 Import maps are a way of controlling which url to download javascript modules from.
 The import-map-overrides library allows you to dynamically change the url for javascript modules by storing overrides in local storage.
-This allows developers to override individual modules on deployed environments where they cannot easily change the html file.
+This allows developers to **override individual modules to point to their localhost during development of a module, without having to boot up a local environment with all the other modules and a backend server.**

 You should not use import-map-overrides as the **only** import map on your page, since you cannot count on everyone's local storage having valid values for all of your modules.
 Instead, import-map-overrides should be viewed as a developer experience enhancement and dev tool --